 Fatal Flaw: Cute girls apparently.
 He stays at the Order he hates, because Lenalee asked him to.
 While there, he got into quite a bit of trouble.
 He was to be investigated and kept under watch, while being given a management job.
-Not only that, but because he's stuck in his room at HQ, it makes him easy to find when Appocryphos wants to assassinate him.
 All this trouble because Lenalee asked him to stay, who he says was too cute to refuse.

 The Gunslinger: He uses a ridiculously powerful revolver by the name of Judgment.
 However, either Apocryphos made it reject him or he is truly dead.